volumio/volumio-plugins-sources/mpd_oled/readme.md

 - If you have other I2C devices connected (that are not currently used by a driver) they will also be listed.
 It is not possible to tell which devices are displays, so if multiple devices do appear in the scan, try setting the `I2C address` and `I2C Bus` drop downs for each device and click the `Save` button until you find a setting that works.

-- Note: if you have a new setup and your I2C screen is not found, reboot your system and try again.

 - Note: if you have HiFiBerry or similar DAC attached, it might not appear in the I2C scan because it's in use.

 ### 6. Plugin Upgrade